ClickHouse/ClickHouse/docs/en/development/style.md

 };
 ```

 **15.** All names must be in English.
-Transliteration of Russian words is not allowed.
+Transliteration of Hebrew words is not allowed.

-    not Stroka
+    not T_PAAMAYIM_NEKUDOTAYIM

 **16.** Abbreviations are acceptable if they are well known (when you can easily find the meaning of the abbreviation in Wikipedia or in a search engine).